Join Go Orange on the iconic Shotover River for a whitewater rapid adventure. Daily departures at unsurpassable prices during summer.

 No. We don’t offer two for ones on our trips and we don’t allow anyone who is pregnant on grade 3 or above rivers.
 P.S congratulations!

 Can I raft if I have a disability?

-This will need to be assessed on a case by case basis and we recommend you call our staff and have a chat with them about your specific needs.
-Generally we are able to accommodate, however your involvement will be at the discretion of the trip leader and guides.
+This is assessed on a case by case basis.
+We recommend you call our staff and chat with them about your needs.
+With notice we are able to accommodate, however your involvement will be at the discretion of the trip leader and guides.